LogoLogo

 In ColdFusion, WireBox is the standard when it comes to Dependency Injection and Aspect Oriented Programming (AOP).

 WireBox alleviates the need for custom object factories or manual object creation in your ColdFusion (CFML) applications.
-It provides a standardized approach to object construction and assembling that will make your code easier to adapt to changes, easier to test, mock and extend.
+It provides a standardized approach to object construction and assembling that will make your code easier to adapt to changes, easier to and extend.

 Dependency Injection Explained